 In summary, works are brought up in James 2 as evidence of faith, not the initial act of being set right with God as when one is born again.
 Holding to the old biblical adage that “We don’t work to get saved, we work because we are saved” is helpful when studying this passage.

-Is Ruckman the first one who believes in salvation by grace through faith for the church age to ever teach that salvation during the tribulation can only be obtained through works?
+Is Ruckman the first Dispensational writer to ever teach that salvation during the tribulation can only be obtained through works?
 Ruckman apparently thinks so, as in the following documentation he seems to give himself credit for teaching this for the first time, as the date he lists is around the time he graduated with a doctorate from BJU:

 This means that in the Tribulation, you can lose it! … the truth that I’m talking about right now—taught first in 1954—is unknown to Pre-Millennial scholars.
 (Ruckman, Peter.
 The Book of Revelations.
 Pensacola, 1970, 1982, p.
 413)